No date this Valentine’s Day? Here’s how you can spend Feb 14 in Singapore

 PHOTOS: HEYLADTOUR/ FACEBOOK

-Led by a licensed Singapore Tourism Board guide, participants learn about the myths and traditions tied to each deity.
+Led by a licensed Singapore Tourism Board guide, the tour lets participants delve into the myths and traditions tied to each deity.
 If they are seeking a partner, they can learn the specific prayers and offerings associated with each deity, and receive a small symbolic token of blessing.

 Tickets cost $30 and the tour is open to couples, singles or those who are simply curious.